riqs07/riqs07/README.md

 ### Hey 👋

-### Coding is my superpower 🦸🏾‍♂️🧙🏾‍♂️

-- 👷🏾‍♂️ I am a developer who is passionate about building applications that bring communities together.
+### 👷🏾‍♂️ I am a developer who is passionate about building applications that bring communities together.
-- 🛠 As a full stack developer, I have experience building, deploying and maintaining software applications.
+### 🛠 As a full stack developer, I have experience building, deploying and maintaining software applications.

 - 🌱 I’m currently learning Java.